A clear, repeatable structure that teachers and children can trust.

 What is Big Maths?

 Big Maths is a whole-school primary mathematics programme used in over 1,500 schools across England, Scotland, Wales, and international schools.
-Built on the principle that every child can succeed when prerequisites are genuinely secure, it provides a structured lesson framework (CLIC), over 1,200 small learning steps (Progress Drives), weekly assessment (Beat That!), and a complete online resource library, all in one subscription.
+It provides a structured lesson framework (CLIC), over 1,200 small learning steps, weekly assessment through Beat That!, and a complete online resource library.

 What does CLIC stand for in Big Maths?

-CLIC stands for Counting, Learn Its, It’s Nothing New, and Calculation, the lesson structure at the heart of Big Maths.
-Counting develops number sense and fluency.
-Learn Its builds instant recall of key number facts through short, consistent retrieval practice.
-It’s Nothing New introduces every new concept as an extension of what a child already knows.
-Calculation applies all of that knowledge to formal written methods.
-Together, the four elements form a single coherent flow, not four separate activities.
+CLIC stands for Counting, Learn Its, It’s Nothing New, and Calculation.
+Counting develops number sense.
+Learn Its builds instant recall.
+It’s Nothing New connects new learning to what children already know.
+Calculation applies that knowledge to formal methods.

 How is Big Maths different from White Rose Maths?

 Yes.
-Big Maths is particularly well suited to pupils with SEN/ASN because the framework begins below nursery level, no child is too far behind to be reached.
-Because teaching is driven by what each child actually knows rather than their age or year group, teachers can meet every pupil exactly where they are.
-The small step size means success on first attempt is the design goal, reducing anxiety and building genuine confidence.
-Big Maths Online includes dedicated SEN/ASN support tools and tracking, and schools report that the structured, predictable lesson format benefits pupils who need consistency.
+Big Maths is particularly well suited to pupils with SEN/ASN because the framework begins below nursery level.
+Teaching is driven by what each child actually knows rather than their age or year group, so teachers can meet every pupil exactly where they are.

 Does Big Maths meet the National Curriculum requirements for England?

 Yes.
-Big Maths covers the full primary maths National Curriculum for England through two interconnected frameworks: Basic Skills (CLIC) for number and calculation, and Wider Maths (SAFE) covering Shape, Amounts, Fractions, and Explaining Data.
-All steps are mapped to age-related expectations term by term, so teachers can see exactly which steps need to be secured each term.
-The programme also covers the Curriculum for Excellence in Scotland and the curriculum requirements for Wales.
+Big Maths covers the full primary maths National Curriculum for England through Basic Skills (CLIC) and Wider Maths (SAFE).
+All steps are mapped to age-related expectations term by term.

 Does Big Maths work in Scotland and Wales?

 Yes.
 Big Maths is used successfully in schools across Scotland, Wales, and England, as well as in international schools following the British curriculum.
-The framework is mapped to the Curriculum for Excellence (Scotland) and the curriculum requirements for Wales, as well as the National Curriculum for England.
-All 1,200+ learning steps and resources are available to schools in all three nations through a single subscription.
+The framework is mapped to the Curriculum for Excellence in Scotland and curriculum requirements for Wales.

 What is Big Maths Beat That!?

 Beat That! is the weekly assessment challenge at the heart of Big Maths.
-Every week, every child takes a short timed challenge covering CLIC, Learn Its, and SAFE questions relevant to their current term.
-Children target their own best ever score (not each other’s) so every improvement is a personal win, celebrated with a printed certificate.
-Results flow automatically into Big Maths Online, identifying individual learning gaps and populating tracking reports without additional marking.
-See Assessment & Tracking →
+Children target their own best ever score, so every improvement is a personal win.
+Results flow into Big Maths Online, identifying individual learning gaps and populating tracking reports.

 What is a Progress Drive in Big Maths?